-While modern medicine has proved effective in curing many diseases, it fails to provide a holistic approach to the health.
-It is increasingly recognized that diseases and health are not only a matter of body, but also of mind and spirit.
+While modern medicine has proved effective in curing many diseases, it fails to provide a holistic approach to health.
+It is increasingly recognized that diseases and health are not only a matter of body but also of mind and spirit.
 World Health Organisation (WHO) defines health as, “a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”
-This implies that we should look beyond biomedical sciences to attain mental and social well being including spiritual aspect.
+This implies that we should look beyond biomedical sciences to attain mental and social well being including the spiritual aspects.
 However, what is the meaning of spirituality, how it influences our health, and what should be done to develop spirituality is a matter of current interest to both health care providers as well as the patients in particular and civil society in general.

 It is difficult to define spirituality.
 It is the person’s inner truth or blissful experience.
 Through spiritual pursuit, a person tries to connect with a supreme divine or what most people call almighty God.
 Such people resort to techniques like silence, prayer, meditation, and yoga mostly as an individual or collective practice, usually under the direction of a spiritual Guru.
-Others believe in the self-less service to the mankind as a major pathway for seeking god.
+Others believe in selfless service to mankind as a major pathway for seeking god.
 They adore ‘goodness’ to see God.

 Spirituality and health: what is the link?

 Most often physicians are not trained in providing spiritual care.

 Spiritual care should ideally encompass the whole lifestyle of a person.
 Lifestyle means the way in which we live and work.
 It includes the way we eat, dress, talk, think and behave in public and private lives.

 Do you eat well?
 What do you eat?
 How much do you eat and how do you eat?

 Reflect on your routine and decide for yourself.
 Ancient Indian Yoga goes to the extent of classifying people into three categories: Satvic, Rajasic, and Tamasic based on their food and lifestyle.